-They will have opportunities to explore the specialty of psychiatry through focused clinical electives and clinical training in medical school.
+Students must first earn a bachelor's degree and provide adequate MCAT scores.
+There is no master's degree program specifically dedicated to aspiring psychiatrists wishing to earn a Doctor of Medicine.
+These medical professionals will have opportunities to explore the specialty of psychiatry through focused clinical electives and clinical training in medical school.
 After that time, they can go on to complete an additional 3-4 years of training in a clinical psychiatry residency.
-In the initial medical school training, however, they learn how to manage medication for patients, handle inpatient and outpatient treatment and perform psychiatric assessments.
+In the initial 4-year medical school training, however, they learn how to manage medication for patients, handle inpatient/outpatient treatment and perform psychiatric assessments.

-Some of the courses that might be found in a medical school program with a focus on psychiatry are listed below:
+Some of the courses that might be found in a medical school program with a focus on psychiatry include: